-Redox potential (reduction potential of ORP) is an abbreviation for reduction and oxidation potential.
+Redox potential is an abbreviation for reduction and oxidation potential.
+Redox potential is also known as a reduction potential or Oxidation Reduction Potential (ORP).
 A redox potential is the potential value when the reduction and oxidation of a certain metal or other chemical are in balance with each other.
 Redox potential is measured in Volt (V).

 Redox potential values